ENGR 19400: Women in Engineering Seminar

 Bella-Barneyedited.png

-Bella is a sophomore in Mechanical Engineering pursuing a minor in Business Management.
-She is a member of Purdue's Honors College, including the Goss Scholars FYE track (ENGR 161/162), and the Women in Engineering M&M program.
-Outside engineering Bella loves outdoor activities (e.g. hiking, motorcycles) and works at the Co-Rec.
+Bella is a junior in Mechanical Engineering pursuing a minor in Business Management.
+She is a member of Purdue's Honors College, including the Goss Scholars FYE track (ENGR 161/162) and the Women in Engineering M&M program.
+Outside engineering Bella loves outdoor activities (e.g., hiking, motorcycles) and works at the Co-Rec.
 If you are interested in working out, Bella can give climbing tips or advice on weightlifting.

 Why ENGR 19400 is great

-"ENGR 194 enlightened me about potential career paths and what Purdue has to offer.
+"ENGR 194 enlightened me about potential career paths and what Purdue offers.
 The possibilities are endless!
-There were new Purdue alumni speakers almost every week providing me with detailed information into different engineering disciplines.
+There were new Purdue alumni speakers almost every week, providing me with detailed information on different engineering disciplines.
 Insight from these speakers helped me choose which engineering was right for me!"

 Why ENGR 19400 is great